keras-team/keras-io/examples/nlp/md/sentence_embeddings_with_sbert.md

-sentence (How can I improve my English?) belongs to cluster 1 sentence (How to earn money online?) belongs to cluster 0 sentence (How do I earn money online?) belongs to cluster 0 sentence (How to work and ean money through internet?) belongs to cluster 0
+sentence (How can I improve my English?) belongs to cluster 1 sentence (How to earn money online?) belongs to cluster 0 sentence (How do I earn money online?) belongs to cluster 0 sentence (How to work and earn money through internet?) belongs to cluster 0

 ```
 </div>